fivdi/pico-i2c-dma/examples/access_all_devices_x2_max_speed/README.md

 This example, like other examples, performs error checking and can recover from situations like:

-- Removing any device from its I2C bus and plugging it back in again
+- A blocked or jammed I2C bus
 - Temporarily connecting SDA to 0V
 - Temporarily connecting SCL to 0V
+- Removing any device from its I2C bus and plugging it back in again
 - ...